appyofficial/Functions-JS-101/README.md

 # Javascript Projects
-Collection of pure vanilla javascript projects, specially for beginners.
+Collection of pure vanilla javascript projects.
 I really believe the best way to learn to code it to build, break and repeat.
 I found there are so many tutorials but there are very few projects.
-Therefore, I decided to make this repo as collections of vanilla js projects.
+Therefore, I decided to make this repo as collections of vanilla js projects for my own practice and also if there's someone want to use it or improve it. they are welcome.

 # What projects are there?